BBK-PiJ-2015-74/cw-ds/README.md

 *
 *
 * Files I have created
 * Ex 1.
-ReturnObjectImpl.java is a class that implements interface ReturnObject
+ReturnObjectImpl.java is a class that implements interface ReturnObject, and is just a way of handling errors
+* Ex 2.
+ArrayListImpl is a class that implements interface List @see ArrayListImpl.java
 * Ex 3.
-LinkedList is a class that implements interface List @see LinkedList.java */
+LinkedListImpl is a class that implements interface List @see LinkedListImpl.java
+* There is also a test of interface List called ListTest.java (this should work the same for both ArrayListImpl and LinkedListImpl
+*/

 /**
 * anything marked "//" are notes to be deleted before handing in *
-* Class Object (@see file Object.java) defines the Objects to go into the list *
 * Class ReturnObjectImpl is just a way of handling errors
+* Note that constructors do not have to have all the fields in the class: think of the slots analogy
+* Constructors have a special syntax public Classname () {
+* 										fields which are instantiated in the class go here
+* 										}
+*/

+/**
+* As at Tuesday 15th December, ReturnObjectImpl.java compiles
+* Can't get the test script to work though.
+This won't compile.
+Perhaps need to test it with a real linked list?
+*/